NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 ## React.js - Frontend Component

-The frontend contains modular classes and components that enables the user to interact with the system.
-This includes logging into the system, interacting with the Map using filters and conditions, displaying a graph and a menubar for additional information.
+The frontend contains modular classes and components that enables the user to interact with the application.
+This includes logging in, interacting with the Map using filters and conditions, displaying a graph and a menubar for additional information.

 - The frontend uses the react componenet.
 - This requires the installation of node package manager (npm).

 ## Getting set up

-This section provides detailed, step-by-step system operating instructions. <br>
+This section provides detailed, step-by-step instructions on how to get started with development of this application. <br>

-### React.js
+## React.js

 With exception to data storage, the entire system is built as one single application using the current version of the React framework.
 Future development of this application will need take versioning into consideration as React.js is a frequently updated framework and some components/syntax may or may not be compatible with future versions of React.